EntrustCorporation/pki-utilities/cagw-shell-util/README.md

   2. PKCS #12
 Enrollment Type: 1
-Enter path to an existing CSR file ['']: ./example.csr Where would you like to store the certificate (e.g. /tmp/certificate.pem): ./example.crt Enter full subject DN: cn=example.com
-Do you want to add a Subject Alternate Name (Y/N): y Select the SAN attribute to be added from the list
+Enter path to an existing CSR file ['']: ./example.csr Where would you like to store the certificate (e.g. ./certificate.pem): ./example.crt Enter full subject DN (i.e. cn=example.com): cn=example.com Do you want to add a Subject Alternate Name (Y/N): y Select the SAN attribute to be added from the list
   1. rfc822Name